Ans\"atz Expressivity and Optimization in Variational Quantum Simulations of Transverse-field Ising Model Across System Sizes: Transverse Field Ising Model

 The well-studied transverse field Ising model provides a minimal framework for understanding quantum phase transitions \cite{suzuki-2012, sachdev-2011}.
 In one dimension, the model is exactly solvable, while in higher dimensions it remains nontrivial and captures rich physics relevant to real materials.
 In this work, we investigate the TFIM in one, two, and three dimensions (with system size up to 27 spins), focusing on the interplay between ans\"atz expressivity and entanglement properties within the VQE framework.
 The Hamiltonian for the TFIM is defined as,

 where $J_z$ is the nearest-neighbor interaction strength, and $h_x$ is the transverse magnetic field.
 We consider ferromagnetic interactions and set $J_z = -1.0$ while applying periodic boundary conditions throughout this work.
-The positive sign on the transverse-field is chosen to make the model non-stoquastic, which makes the Hamiltonian only have a trivial sign-problem.
+The positive sign on the transverse-field is chosen to make the model non-stoquastic.
 The TFIM exhibits a quantum phase transition in the thermodynamic limit in one, two, and three dimensions at critical transverse fields $h_x^{(1D)} = 1.0$, $h_x^{(2D)} \approx 3.3$, and $h_x^{(3D)} \approx 5.3$, respectively \cite{10.1007/978-3-642-83154-6_9,braiorrorrs2015phasediagramonetwo}.